 If you’re really trying to challenge yourself, commit to journaling about different people or things you’re grateful for every day!

 15. Reading challenge

 Many of us wish we had more time to read.
-Luckily, you don’t have to commit to hours and hours of reading to enjoy the pleasure and benefits reading can give us.
+Luckily, you don’t have to commit to hours and hours of reading to enjoy the health and benefits reading can give us.

-Make reading part of your daily routine with a 30-day challenge.
-This challenge asks you to read 10 pages of a book a day or for 10 minutes per day.
+Make reading part of your daily routine.
+The challenge asks you to read 10 pages of a book a day or for 10 minutes per day.
 How much or how often you read each day is up to you!

 16. Meditation challenge